Orientation Coordinator Application

 - Work 5 - 8 hours a week during spring quarter on Approaching Stanford, NSO preliminary planning, and Orientation Volunteer recruitment

-- Work as needed after NSO through October to wrap-up and submit final reports of their work (approximately 30 hours of work).
+- Work as needed after NSO through October to wrap-up and submit final reports (5-10 hours of work).

-Compensation for the spring, summer, and autumn work periods is approximately $9,000.
+OCs are paid hourly for their work at a competitive student employee rate.
 OCs are encouraged to live on campus for the summer and should submit an application for on-campus summer housing if they decide to do so.
 UAR does not directly pay for OCs' summer housing or meal plans, but total compensation is structured to incorporate the cost of living on campus for the summer.
-OCs may take three vacation days during the summer in addition to the University holidays.
+OCs may take 3 vacation days during the summer in addition to designated University/government holidays.

-What qualities are we looking for in an OC?
+What are we looking for in an OC?

 - Fondness for the new student experience and a desire to give back to Stanford